Notre Dame de Namur University

-NDNU offers a drop-in Writing Center where students may come for assistance with their writing and any course assignments requiring writing.
-Friendly, dedicated instructors and capable tutors are part of the high quality of instruction at the Writing Center.
-Tutoring is also available for other subjects.
+NDNU offers a drop-in Writing Center to which students may come for assistance with their writing.
+Friendly, dedicated instructors and capable tutors all contribute to the high-quality instruction in the Writing Center and through tutoring in other subjects.
 NDNU is committed to providing the support to help students succeed.

-These small classes provide an introduction to university-level academic life.
-Students and their professors grapple with complex questions together, while simultaneously learning about themselves as learners and as members of the NDNU campus community.
-Students also work alongside community partner organizations.
-From the very beginning of their university experience, they apply their academic knowledge and skills to practical community needs.
-All freshman read and discuss one book in common as part of a shared academic experience and their entry into a learning community.
+The small Freshman Seminar classes provide an introduction to university-level academic life.
+Students and their professors grapple with complex questions together, all while learning about themselves as learners and as members of the NDNU campus community.
+Students also work alongside community partner organizations to ensure that, from the very beginning of their university experience, they apply their academic knowledge and skills to practical community needs.
+All freshmen read and discuss one book in common as part of a shared academic experience and their entry into a learning community.

 SPECIAL STUDY OPTIONS